 Students may register to audit a course with the approval of the Registrar.
-The fee to audit a course is \$200.00 per semester hour.
+The fee to audit a course is \$200.00 per semester hour plus the Technology and Exam Fee per semester.

 FINANCIAL AID

 The following programs are sources of financial assistance.
 Please refer to the Financial Aid Handbook at John A. Gupton College for current regulations and guidelines.
 This guide may be viewed at www.guptoncollege.edu in the financial aid section or by contacting the college financial aid office.
 There is no financial aid available for the Funeral Director Certificate program.